 How to Propagate

-Are Pilea Peperomioides Safe for Cats and Dogs?
+Are Pilea Peperomioides Safe for Pets?

 I answered this question last month in this post and the short answer is yes, they are!
 They are one of my top plants for pet owners since people seem to have luck with cats not eating them.
-Maybe it’s the big round leaves, who knows, but they are safe and seem to be a welcome plant in the pet safe household.
+Maybe it’s the big round leaves, but they’re safe and seem to be a welcome plant in my pet safe household.
 However, my same rule applies like any other pet safe plant – if eaten in its entirety, it can still result in an upset tummy and an unhappy plant mom (or dad).
 So, as always, watch your pets and your plant.
 If they seem really interested for any reason, you may want to move your Pilea to another location.

 Problems with Pileas